splash5/nisetro_wsc/README.md

 preview: Preview software project.
 (Develop with Visual C++ Express 2010)

-You will also need SDL 2.0.14 and libsamplerate 0.2.1 to build/run preview software.
+You will also need FX2LP SDK, SDL 2.0.14 and libsamplerate 0.2.1 to build/run preview software.